sf-wdi-31/mergesort/merge-sort/README.md

-### Day 3: Merge Sort
+# Day 3: Merge Sort

 Merge sort is the first powerful sorting algorithm that you will encounter in the wilds of the real world (baked into Safari and Firefox.)
-It uses an extremely efficient application of the 'Divide and Conquer' concept to lists of elements.
-We worked on Bubble Sort yesterday, now let us up our game and work on Merge Sort!
+It uses an extremely efficient application of the 'Divide and Conquer' concept to sort lists of elements.
+Let's give merge sort a shot!

 Merge Sort works on the basic principal of dividing your list into sub-lists (recursively) until your sub-lists are of length one or zero.
 Once your sub-lists are at that size, you merge with a neighboring sub-list.
 When you merge them, you merge them in ascending or descending order, depending on your implementation.

 ![Merge Sort visualization](https://webdocs.cs.ualberta.ca/~holte/T26/Lecture6Fig6.gif)